evawiedmann/beep-boop/README.md

 # _Beep Boop Machine_

-#### _Program that produces varied results depending upon the user's numerical input, 1 Nov 2019_
+#### _Program that produces varied results depending upon the user's numerical input, 10 Nov 2019_

 #### By _**Eva Wiedmann**_

 ## Description

 * #### The program returns a range of numbers from 0 to the users inputted number.
-  - Example Input: "4"
+  - Example Input: "5"
-  - Example Output: "0, 1, 2, 3, 4"
+  - Example Output: "0, Beep!, Boop!, I'm sorry, Dave.
+I'm afraid I can't do that., 4, 5"

 * #### The program returns "Beep!" when user input includes "1".
   - Example Input: "1"